 New Haven is a city located in Connecticut, New England, US.
 The city was founded in 1638.
 Currently New Haven is known for higher educations as the city is home of some well reputed universities of the globe.
 Life in this city is full of recreation and professional opportunities.

-See Master of Art Degrees in New Haven in USA 2018
+Request Information Master of Art Degrees in Social Sciences in New Haven in USA 2018/2019

 When applying to the program, students will specify as an area of primary concentration either (1) Russia and Eastern Europe, or (2) Central and Western Europe. [+]